 - If you do not have a root canal, your symptoms may get worse.
 The pain may make it hard for you to bite down with your tooth.
 Your infection may spread into the tissues around your tooth and create an abscess.
 The infection may cause the bone around your tooth to break down.
 You may need to have your tooth removed.

 How can I help prevent future tooth problems?

 Take good care of your teeth to prevent cavities, tooth injuries, and other tooth problems.
-Visit your dental caregiver regularly to have your teeth cleaned and checked for problems.
-If you think you have a cavity or other tooth problem, see your dental caregiver right away.
+Visit your dental healthcare provider regularly to have your teeth cleaned and checked for problems.
+If you think you have a cavity or other tooth problem, see your dental healthcare provider right away.

 - You have a fever.

 - Your new filling or crown falls out or feels like it is out of place.

 - Your tooth hurts when you bite down.